Cluster configuration¶

 Note

-Try to avoid the following configurations that will result in undefined behaviors for subclusters:
+Avoid the following configurations that will result in undefined behaviors for subclusters:

 Avoid two subclusters without associated